CPC Definition - Subclass C21D

 Special rules of classification

-• If the alloy composition is given it needs to be classified in C22C 38/00 in the corresponding sub-group.
+• If the ferrous alloy composition is disclosed, it should be classified in the appropriate subgroups of C22C 38/00.

 Modifying the physical properties by methods other than heat treatment or deformation